 I hope that you have enjoyed reading Lucy's story.
-To be inspired by how other people have used money to create their own sense of freedom, please see the Master Your Money series.
+To be inspired by how other people have used money to create their own sense of freedom, please see the Creating Financial Security series of posts.

-Please also come and join my women's only Your Money Sorted group where you will get inspiration and loads of money related challenges and chat.
+Please also come and join my women only Your Money Sorted group where you will get inspiration and loads of money related challenges and chat.